JeremyMedders/LogixLibraries/README.md

 ------------
 - documentation about known working .L5X attribute values.
 - how to for put the CanBeNull parameter attribute in AOIs to use.
-- documentation for the Alarm family.
+- documentation for the Alarm family
-- workarounds and solutions for common
+- design pattern guides
 - overall repository structure improvements
 - MBTCP client basic documentation
 - documentation for the PowerFlex 525
+- OSCAT library port
 - open discussion board

 "Legacy" hazards